Learning to tell then kiss, food-free dates and other essential secrets to looking for love in a time of allergy.

 Sicherer and his colleagues conducted a 2006 study in which they had non-allergic participants eat peanut butter and then tested to see how much of the allergen remained in their saliva after activities such as rinsing, brushing or chewing gum.

-The results indicate that the best strategy is to avoid the allergen for several hours and have an allergen-free meal before starting to kiss.
+The results indicate that the best strategy is to avoid the allergen for several hours.
+Then have an allergen-free meal before starting to kiss.
 If there is a concern about pieces of allergenic food being stuck between teeth, Sicherer recommends brushing before locking lips and adds that “some significant others decide to avoid the allergen altogether, if that is practical.”

 Allie Bahn first encountered the issue of kissing back in middle school.
 She had heard rumors “spin the bottle” might be played at an upcoming party, and she worried about kissing someone who had eaten one of her many allergens (peanuts, nuts, fish, shellfish, legumes, potato, banana, kiwi, mango and olives).
-Bahn, who today is a fourth grade teacher and food allergy blogger, didn’t want to take any chances, and neither did her friends.
+Bahn, who today is a food allergy-related travel blogger, didn’t want to take any chances, and neither did her friends.

 “Before we all sat down in a circle, my friends went around and literally asked all of the boys what they had eaten at the party, and if they had eaten any M&Ms or potato chips they weren’t allowed to kiss me,” says the 32-year-old Boston resident.

 Since that night, Bahn has become her own advocate, speaking about her food allergies in a “matter-of-fact way.”
 Looking back, her friends’ vetting process was a bit embarrassing, but she appreciated it – especially since she was able to get her first kiss that night.